Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

-where $\delta \mu_{i} / \delta S_{k}$ is the change in distance modulus for the $i^{\rm th}$ SN when varying the $k^{\rm th}$ systematic effect by $\Delta S_{k}$.
-To calculate C$_{\rm sys}$, we determine the distance modulus difference when changing each systematic effect by 1$\sigma$.
-During this process, we fix $\alpha$ and $\beta$ from Equation~\ref{eqn:Tripp} to the values found by minimizing the Hubble residuals when including only the statistical uncertainties.
+During this process, we fix $\alpha$ and $\beta$ from Equation~\ref{eqn:Tripp} to the values found from the \BBC\ fit using only the statistical uncertainties.

-To understand the dependence of the FoM on the value of each systematic uncertainty, we introduce a bias in our measurements that mimics the effect of each systematic uncertainty.
+To characterize the dependence of the FoM on the value of each systematic uncertainty, we introduce a bias in our measurements that mimics the effect of each systematic uncertainty.
 We vary each systematic effect with multiplicative scaling from 0 (no effect) to 12 times the value of our current constraints for that uncertainty.
-For each case, we compare the distance moduli determined with the included uncertainty to that determined without the effect.
+For each case, we compare the {\BBC}-fitted distance moduli determined with the included uncertainty to that determined without the effect.
 We display the absolute median distance modulus bias as a function of redshift for the nominal case (multiplicative factor of 1) in Figures~\ref{syscalphys} and \ref{zptall}.
 The $\mu$-differences are used to compute the derivative term in Equation~\ref{syseq}.
-Note that although absolute values are presented in Figures~\ref{syscalphys} and ~\ref{zptall}, the signs of the differences are unchanged in the computation of the derivative.
+Note that although absolute values are presented in Figures~\ref{syscalphys} and ~\ref{zptall}, the signs of the differences are used in the computation of the derivative. {\red In addition, the values presented in these figures are defined to have zero residual at $z=0$.}

-To determine a FoM, we input the derived distances and the associated covariance matrix to CosmoMC*.
-Additional constrains from CMB and BAO measurements are included in the fitting (as discussed in Section~\ref{simulation}).
-The FoM measurement when including a particular systematic uncertainty (with various multiplicative scalings), FoM$_{\rm tot}$ relative to the statistical-only FoM, FoM$_{\rm stat}$, are shown in Figure~\ref{syscalphys} and \ref{zptall}.
-The points marked as ``current'' represent the FoM calculated with our present understanding of the systematic uncertainty (i.e., a multiplicative scaling of 1), FoM$_{{\rm tot}, {\rm curr}}$.
-Points marked ``optimistic'' represent the FoM values calculated with assumptions for improved systematic uncertainties, FoM$_{{\rm tot}, {\rm opt}}$.
-These optimistic systematic uncertainties are values which we hope will be available at launch, and have assumed through reasonable prediction.
+To determine a FoM, we input the derived distances and the associated covariance matrix to {\CosmoMCfast}.
+Additional constraints from CMB and BAO measurements are included in the fitting (as discussed in Section~\ref{simulation}). {\red For a subset of systematics, Figures~\ref{syscalphys}-\ref{zptall} show the $\mu$-shift versus redshift (left panels) and the relative FoM change with respect to the statistical-only FoM, $\FoMstat$ (right panels).}

+The points marked as ``current'' represent the FoM calculated with our present understanding of the systematic uncertainty (i.e., a multiplicative scaling of 1), $\FoMcurr$.
+Points marked ``optimistic'' represent the FoM values calculated with assumptions for improved systematic uncertainties, $\FoMopt$.
+These optimistic systematic uncertainties are values which we hope will be achievable by launch, and are based on reasonable assumptions.